Tuesday, January 28, 2025

 As I've written before, there are multiple people in my life who are battling serious illnesses.
 Six at last count.
 Some of them won't make it, which breaks my heart.
 I don't know if this is just a bad run or if it's a product of my age (58).
 Was 2024 a rough year - an outlier - or is this the new normal?

-He played third base on those days.
+As I recall, Rube played third base in those days.
 He always - always - wore grey baseball pants, no matter the heat in late July and early August.
 He also sported a wispy, reddish blonde mustache long after it went out of style.
 He still has the mustache and, in fact, it appears he kept it long enough for it to come back into style.

 He was a singles hitter and someone, for some reason, that I could never seem to get out.
 I always joked that he and Jerry Patterson - neither of whom are overly athletic - were two guys I could never solve as a pitcher.
 Year after year, they singled me to death at East Park and, later, at Cleveland Street Park.

-Over the years, we shared beers together at the softball field.
+Over the years, Rube and I shared beers together every summer at the softball field.
 We also shared our love of baseball.
 Red Sox for him, Dodgers for me.
 And we shared stories.
-So many stories, borne out of a love of practicing law and a love of the NBA softball league.
-He was a dear, value friend of mine.
+So many stories, borne out of a love of practicing law and a love of the NBA Softball League.
+Rube is a dear friend of mine and a lawyer for whom I have a tremendous amount of respect.
 Always.

-In August, shortly after the NBA softball tournament, he was playing golf and began to have excruciating low back pain.
-It quickly got so bad that he couldn't walk or even move.
+In August, a couple of weeks after the NBA softball tournament, Rube was playing golf and began to have excruciating low back pain.
+It quickly got so bad that he couldn't walk and barely could move.
 Sadly, he was diagnosed with stage 4 colon cancer after a tumor was discovered pressing on his spine.
-Just devastating news for him, this family, and friends.
+Just devastating news for Rube, his family, and his friends.

-Late last week, his wife texted me to tell me that he had decided he had fallen, which resulted in another trip to the emergency room in an ambulance.
-The tumors had spread up and down his spine.
-He was done with treatment and was going to be placed on hospice care at home.
-Although he had been seeing only family and his closest friends from law school, he had decided to start seeing people if they wanted to stop by.
+Late last week, Deb texted me to tell me that Rube had fallen, which resulted in another trip to the emergency room in an ambulance.
+The doctors discovered the tumors had spread up and down his spine.
+Rube was done with treatment and was going to be placed on hospice care at home.
+Although he had been seeing only family and his closest friends from law school, Rube had decided to start seeing people if they wanted to stop by.

 To say goodbye.

 And that's what I did.
-On Sunday afternoon, I stopped by the house in Crocket Springs, adjacent to the neighborhood I grew up in - Brenthaven - and spent a hour and a half with him.
-I hugged his wife, also a dear, dear friend of mine.
-I met his sister, who was in town from Michigan.
-I briefly held his hand in the way that men do at a time like this.
+On Sunday afternoon, I stopped by Rube's house in Crocket Springs, adjacent to the neighborhood I grew up in - Brenthaven - and spent a hour and a half or so with him.
+I hugged Deb, also a dear, dear friend of mine.
+I met Rube's sister, who was in town from Michigan.
+I briefly held his hand in the slightly awkward way that men do at a time like this.
 Without embarrassment or insecurity.
 With only love.

-We told stories - we both love to talk and laugh - about practicing law and about the NBA softball league.
-He was there at the beginning, when there was no softball league, just a softball game at the Nashville Bar Association summer picnic at Crockett Springs Country Club, near his house.
+We told stories - we both love to talk and laugh - about practicing law and about the NBA Softball League.
+Rube was there at the beginning, when there was no softball league, just a softball game at the Nashville Bar Association summer picnic at Crockett Springs Country Club, near his house.
 We laughed, a lot.
 When I said goodbye, something passed between us, or at least it seemed to me that it did.

-Before I left, I shoveled the ice and snow off the front sidewalk while his wife watched.
+Before I left, I shoveled the ice and snow off the front sidewalk while Deb watched.
 I was so happy to do it, too, because it made me feel like in a very small way, I was helping.
-Doing something tangible. ai drove home and listened to music, alone with my thoughts and memories.
+Doing something tangible.
+I drove home and listened to music, alone with my thoughts and memories.

 I'm losing another lion.